pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Finished the Musuem of Candy project in the Udemy Web Developer Bootcamp course and went on to the Javascript unit.

 **Thoughts:** A good solid hour.

+###Day 48: July 20, 2019, Saturday

+**Today's Progress**: Learned about five Javascript primitives (number, string, boolean, null, and undefined) in the Udemy Web Developer Bootcamp course.

+**Thoughts:** Not much actual coding, more like knowledge building.